Frequently Asked Questions

 Please note that statistics are not available for play money hands, which are not stored in the database.

-- Frequent Player Points (FPPs) are points you earn by playing raked hands on our poker site, or in tournaments with a cash fee.
-You can use FPPs to buy merchandise in the PokerStars VIP Store.
-They also are used in conjunction with our promotions and our VIP Club program.
+StarsCoin is currency you earn by playing raked hands on our poker site, or in tournaments with a cash fee.
+You can use StarsCoin to buy merchandise in the PokerStars VIP Store.
+It is also used in conjunction with our promotions and our VIP Club program.
 Promotions have in the past included opportunities to win prize packages to many live events, including the PokerStars Caribbean Adventure (PCA), the European Poker Tour (EPT), and the Latin American Poker Tour (LAPT), as well as to our online championships, such as the World Championship of Online Poker (WCOOP) and the Spring Championship of Online Poker (SCOOP).
-PokerStars regularly runs tournaments and Sit & Go’s where you can win cash and tournament seats by using your FPPs to enter.
-See the PokerStars VIP Program - Earn page for more information on what FPPs are and how to earn them.
+PokerStars regularly runs tournaments and Sit & Go’s where you can win cash and tournament seats by using your StarsCoin to enter.
+Visit the PokerStars VIP Program for more information on what StarsCoin is and how to earn it.

 If you have an agreement to share a bankroll, stake, or split profits with your friend, then in the interest of game integrity you must not play at the same cash game table or in the same Sit & Go tournament.